Closed real plane curves of hyperelliptic solutions of focusing gauged modified KdV equation of genus $g$: Acknowledgments

 \section{Acknowledgments}

 The author would like to thank the organizers, especially Professor Yoshinori Machida, and the participants of the conference "Numazu aratame Shizuoka kenkyuukai" in 2025 for allowing him to give a talk and discuss this topic.
+This work was partly supported by MEXT Promotion of Distinctive Joint Research Center Program JPMXP0723833165 and Osaka Metropolitan University Strategic Research Promotion Project (Development of International Research Hubs), ``Geometry and Algebra in the Biological Sciences'', September 11--12, 2025" 25-02.
 The author acknowledges support from the Grant-in-Aid for Scientific Research (C) of Japan Society for the Promotion of Science, Grant No.21K03289.
+He would also like to thank the anonymous referee for the helpful comments and Professor Arkady L. Kholodenko for his long-time encouragement of this project.